Syzygies in Hilbert schemes of complete intersections

 \section{Clements-Lindstr\"om rings}

-This section serves the purpose of fixing the basic terminology for the paper.
-We introduce the rings that are central to this work, and some special classes of ideals.

-Let $\NN$ denote the set of nonnegative integers.
-The symbol $\Bbbk$ denotes an arbitrary field.
-All rings considered in this work are Noetherian $\ZZ$-graded $\Bbbk$-algebras generated in degree 1, and all ideals and modules are graded; these attributes are often assumed implicitly and omitted.
+Let $\NN$ denote the set of nonnegative integers, and let $\Bbbk$ denote an arbitrary field.
+All rings considered in this work are standard graded $\Bbbk$-algebras, and all ideals and modules are graded; these attributes are often assumed implicitly and omitted.